 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-• the annual report and accounts;
+• the Annual General Meeting; and

 Environmental and Social Governance

-Date Title View
+Title View

 Arecor Therapeutics plc Environmental and Social Governance Policy